 A healthy deer population will always be desirable on the watershed property, but deer overabundance has become a problem as it has throughout southern New England and many areas of the Northeast.
 Repeated deer browsing has long-term negative effects on native tree seedlings, shrubs, and wildflowers.
 The resulting lack of young tree seedlings limits the forest's ability to protect water quality in the event of a disturbance such as a hurricane, fire, or insect outbreak.
 The forest is most resilient when deer impacts on vegetation are reduced and many different types and sizes of plants can grow without being eaten.
 Providence Water has been working with the USDA Forest Service to develop and implement a vegetation monitoring system to evaluate the success of the program.
 It will take years to see results and for the ecosystem to rebound.
 Monitoring results are used to help inform modifications to the controlled deer hunt.

-Plans for the 2017-18 deer hunting season are in development.
+Plans for the 2017-18 deer hunting season are established.
 Several sections of the property will be open to individual hunters.
 A number of additional areas are designated for archery and muzzleloader hunting only for small groups of individuals.
 Permit holders for all areas have been selected through a public lottery application.
 Hunters are required to follow all State hunting laws and additional rules that apply to hunting on Providence Water land.
 People interested in deer hunting on the Providence Water property should check this page for updates.

 - 2018 Individual Permit Area Hunting Requirements

 - Deer and Forests, and the People Who Love Them